Town hall on Douglaston shelter gets heated

 Some asked how best they might help women in the shelter, be that through organizing events or donating toiletries, clothes and shoes.

 A former homeless services employee and area resident brought his own experience into the discussion.
-“One of the things that I think we get wrong is we frame homelessness as a quality of life issue, and it isn’t — it is a humanitarian issue is an issue of civic responsibility,” he said.
+“One of the things that I think we get wrong is we frame homelessness as a quality-of -ife issue, and it isn’t — it is a humanitarian issue, it is an issue of civic responsibility,” he said.
 “This is an opportunity for us as a neighborhood to do something about the crisis level of homelessness that’s happening in New York City.
 As far as homelessness is concerned, it’s the equivalent of not having enough fire stations for the fire.”

 When he began to address some of the questions about crime, noting that studies show “in terms of crime, litter and noise, homeless shelters, caused less than you might think,” Barrett and others began arguing with him about that, shouting, “Why are we bringing homeless people into this community?”